alandoherty95/Milestone-Project-2/README.md

 - I was experiencing an issue with the Google Maps API loading until I reorder the script files on the page.
 This allowed the section to load more efficiently.
 I also removed any unnecessary script files from other pages on the website.

+- I received an email from Google Cloud Platform informing me "There are still seven days until your trial expires.
+Upgrade your account now to enable automatic billing and prevent loss of service when your trial expires."
+I was reassured by this [knowledge base](https://cloud.google.com/free/docs/gcp-free-tier?utm_source=free-trial-2&utm_medium=email&utm_campaign=2018-FTON-Milestone-7days-en&utm_content=ft-en) it would not affect my Google Maps API feature.

 ### Known Bugs

-- The load time and efficiency of the website can be improved significantly.
+- The load time and efficiency of the website can be improved significantly by reducing the number and size of images.
+Improvements to speed can also be made as some JS scripts do not need to be loaded while off screen.
+- Minor issue: Cross-Origin Read Blocking (CORB) blocked cross-origin response https://api.openweathermap.org/data/2.5/weather?q=Limerick,IE&units=metric&appid=253ef60d5eabe6c9178c95bf3a787705 with MIME type application/json.
+See https://www.chromestatus.com/feature/5629709824032768 for more details.

 <a name="deployment"></a>

 ## Deployment

+I used [GitHub](https://github.com/) from the project's inception for version control.
 I used [GitHub Pages](https://pages.github.com/) to deploy my interactive front-end website.
 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

 The steps I followed to deploy the website on GitHub Pages were as follows: